svlad-90/livelooping/md/looper-mux/looper-mux.md

 - The **Recording** status label of the selected track will become red.
 - The **Length** value will change from 000 to the active length value.

-In order to stop the recording - press the button of the recorded track ( A, B, C or D ) once again.
+In order to stop the recording - press the button of the recorded track ( A, B, C, or D ) once again.

 The view will change its status to play-back:

 ![Playback](./resources/playback.png)

 **Note!** I should mention the following aspects here:
-- If recording is not stopped after reaching the "sample length", the second and further layers will be recorded on top of the initially recorded phrase.
+- If the recording is not stopped after reaching the "sample length", the second and further layers will be recorded on top of the initially recorded phrase.
 So, remember to stop recording in time.
-In other cases it might be even a usefull feature, e.g. in order to make a vocal chords.
+In other cases, it might be even a useful feature, e.g. in order to make vocal chords.
-- If recording is being stopped and is then started again to the same track, 2 variants are possible:
+- If the recording is being stopped and is then started again to the same track, 2 variants are possible:
   * If the sample length of the track **IS EQUAL** to the currently selected sample length - additional audio data will be layered on top of the existing audio materials
   * If the sample length of the track **IS NOT EQUAL** to the currently selected sample length - the track will be cleared and new data will be recorded instead of it
 - If recording to the track X is ongoing, but you are starting recording to the Y track - recording of X track will stop